-Note: The TOE can be delivered without the RSA/ECC crypto library.
+73 Note: The TOE can be delivered without the RSA/ECC/SHA crypto libraries.
 In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography and Elliptic Curve Cryptography (ECC) and Secure Hash Algorithm (SHA).